Fresh solves that “Where did I just save that file to?” problem.

 For the money, there is nothing out there that compares.

-iWork Stills is an ultimate set of 1300 illustrations appropriate for any Pages or Keynote document that requires color, texture, and authenticity.
-It contains 400 high-quality photos (1024 x 768 pixels), 200 photo items with transparent backgrounds, 300 people clipart images, and 400 realistic objects rendered in 3D.
+iWork Stills is an ultimate set of 1,733 illustrations appropriate for any Pages or Keynote document that requires color, texture, and authenticity.
+It contains 100 high-quality clipart images, 100 illustrations, 417 high-quality photos (1024 x 768 pixels), 200 photo items with transparent backgrounds, 300 people clipart images, and 399 realistic objects rendered in 3D and 217 high-quality traffic signs images.
 Drag and drop any of these images onto your presentation slides or text documents and give your audience something to remember!

 macZOT Interview with Patrick Stein - Creator of JFVNC.